Transition-aware decomposition of single-qudit gates: Unitary Decomposition for Trapped-Ion and Superconducting Hardware

 If we want to implement the similar algorithm on the trapped-ion quantum computer~\cite{Zalivako2024qb16} with $d{=}4$ levels, we face the following issue.
 Consider the device operating with transitions $01$, $02$, $03$, whereas the given decomposition scheme operates with $01$, $12$, $23$.
 The naive approach requires using level-swap operations that transform any transition $\Rp{ij}$ into the allowed transition $\Rp{0i}$:

-However, using this strategy for arbitrary unitary, we obtain $12$ trapped-ion native transitions, instead of $6$ as for superconducting qudit.
+However, using this strategy for arbitrary unitary, we obtain $12$ trapped-ion native transitions, instead of $6$ as in the case of superconducting qudit.
 The best we can get using level-swaps is $8$ native transitions.
-This number will grow with $d$ more rapidly, than $\le d(d{-}1)/2$ estimation for a superconducting qudit.
+This number will grow more rapidly than the estimation $\le d(d{-}1)/2$ for a superconducting qudit.

 Hence, we should deduce the most optimal decomposition scheme for trapped-ion qudits, which typically have a star-like level transition graph.
 In general, we consider $d$ levels trapped-ion qudit with transitions $\Rp{0,n}$ or $\Rp{n,0}$, where $0<n<d$.
-The main idea of our algorithm is to eliminate all row elements $\UtryElt{d-1}{n}$ for $0<n<d$ using the zeroeth element $\UtryElt{d-1}{0}$.
+The main idea of our algorithm is to eliminate all row elements $\UtryElt{d-1}{n}$ where $0<n<d$ using the zeroeth element $\UtryElt{d-1}{0}$.
 Then, apply $\Rp{0,d-1}$ to eliminate the zeroeth element as well.
-The full row elimination scheme for trapped-ion qudit unitary is depicted in \Cref{fig:decomp-scheme-star}.
+The full row elimination scheme for a trapped-ion qudit unitary is depicted in \Cref{fig:decomp-scheme-star}.

 Row elimination for $d{\times}d$ unitary requires at most $(d{-}1){\times}~\Rp{}$ and $1{\times}~\Ph{}$ gates.
 In total, after decomposing all lesser matrices, we obtain $d(d{-}1)/2{\times}~\Rp{}$ and $d{\times}~\Ph{}$ gates in unitary decomposition.
 Though some $\theta_n$ parameters could be equal $0$ (if eliminated elements are already $=0$), hence these operations can be omitted in the hardware execution.
 Also, on both considered platforms, phase gates $\Ph{}$ can be performed virtually, so their amount in the decomposition does not affect execution time as much as transition gates $\Rp{}$.